anrayliu/pyvidplayer2/README.md

 ## Parameters
  - `post_process: callable(numpy.ndarray) -> numpy.ndarray` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
 Post processing functions should accept a NumpPy image (see `frame_data` below) and return the processed image.
  - `interp: str | int` - Interpolation technique used by OpenCV when resizing frames.
-Does nothing if OpenCV is not installed.
 Accepts `"nearest"`, `"linear"`, `"cubic"`, `"lanczos4"` and `"area"`.
 Nearest is the fastest technique but produces the worst results.
 Lanczos4 produces the best results but is so much more intensive that it's usually not worth it.
 Area is a technique that produces the best results when downscaling.
 This parameter can also accept OpenCV constants as in `cv2.INTER_LINEAR`.
+Resizing will use opencv when available but can fall back on ffmpeg if needed.
  - `fps: int` - Maximum number of frames captured from the webcam per second.
  - `cam_id: int` - Specifies which webcam to use if there are more than one.
 0 means the first, 1 means the second, and so on.